Working with Me

 1. What is your experience is on all levels of the robot stack (mechanical, electrical, and computational)?

-2. What skills are you hoping to gain from grad school?
+2. What technical skills are you hoping to gain from grad school?

 3. Walk me through a hard technical problem you’ve faced